ATX-50-Team-Best-Buy/Blom_proxy/README.md

 # Blom_proxy
-Searchbar, header and footer proxy
+This is a proxy server for the searchbar, header and footer component